 Fourth, feel ready, willing and able to get help to make the change (and there are positive feelings they want to have right now).

-These are the four general things that drive people to buy and to pay to get help.
+These are the four general things that drive people to buy and pay to get help.

 When you have spoken to people in your niche and truly understand these four elements from the niche perspective, using their ‘feeling words’, then you can use the information to formulate a statement of value that aligns with them.

-For example, when I used to coach in weight loss, a lot of clients talked about not being able to commit to themselves or be consistent and loathing themselves for that.
+For example, when I used to coach in weight loss, a lot of clients talked about not being able to commit to themselves or being consistent and loathing themselves for that.